changliao1025/hexwatershed_tutorial/README.md

 You need internet connection and several tools to run the examples in the tutorial.

+To download the model and the tutorial repository, you need:

+- git

+The whole `HexWatershed` package includes both the C++ backend and Python frontend.
+To compile and install the C++ backend, you need:

+- C++ compiler, i.e., g++ 8.1.0 and above
+- cmake 3.10 and above

+To install the Python frontend, you need:

 - conda 4.10 and above (anaconda or miniconda)
-- cmake 3.10 and above
-- c++ compiler 8.1.0 and above
-- QGIS (optional)

 You need addition tools (e.g., QGIS) to visualize some of the model results.

 # Step-by-step instruction

-1. Download additional data files using a internet brower (Chrome recommended)
+1. Download additional data files using an internet browser (Chrome recommended)

-Download the dem1.tif and lnd_cull_mesh.nc files from
+Download the `dem1.tif` and `lnd_cull_mesh.nc` files from the following url:

 https://rcdemo.pnnl.gov/workshop/